taofeekadisa/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 6-firstdirectory Create a script that creates a directory named my_first_directory in the /tmp/ directory.
 Task 7-movethatfile Move the file betty from /tmp/ to /tmp/my_first_directory.
 Task 8-firstdelete Delete the file betty.
 Task 9-firstdirdeletion Delete the directory my_first_directory that is in the /tmp directory.
+Task 10-back Write a script that changes the working directory to the previous one.